StreetSupport/mhp/site/content/action-groups/emergency-and-temporary-accomodation.md

 ---
 action-group: 'yes'
-title: Emergency Accommodation Action Group
+title: Emergency and Temporary Accommodation Action Group
 content:
   body: >-
-    The Emergency Accommodation Action Group aims to raise the standards of emergency accommodation in Manchester.
+    The Emergency and Temporary Accommodation Action Group aims to raise the standards of emergency accommodation in Manchester.
 The group has set out a vision for emergency accommodation for 2022, as well as setting minimum standards for now.